 - Transportation to and from the college is the responsibility of the student.
 HCC and STCC will provide Dual Enrollment students with bus passes if needed.

 *UMASS Amherst typically charges $20 per class

-Westfield State course offerings (HHS students may choose undergraduate classes that do not have prerequisites)
+Westfield State course offerings (students may choose undergraduate classes that do not have prerequisites)